 • Congratulations to…

 • CG Museum offers a wonderful glimpse into “the attic of our community” revealing all kinds of historical treasures.Hours: Saturday & Sunday, 1-4 pm on the corner of H & Birch.
 Current exhibit: The Camera Counter.
-Many cameras from 1900 -1990 are on display.
-Many of these cameras were owned by long time local pharmacist, Paul McCoy.
+Cameras from 1900 -1990 are on display.

 • Swinging Bridge Restoration fundraising opportunity for City water users to round up to the nearest dollar of your water bill or make a larger donation to the project.
 Funds are placed in a City trust fund dedicated to the swinging bridge repair costs.
 For more info call the Friends of the Swinging Bridge organizer Dana Merryday at 541-942-7037.

 • South Valley Athletics Soccer Field Improvements $10K GoFund-Me Campaign now underway to improve the field next to LCC-CG Center that would pay for leveling, irrigation, fertilization, seed and drainage improvements to create two additional practice fields and an alternative game field for youth sports activities.
 Help our kids stay active!